martinschneider/justtestlah/src/site/markdown/index.md

 ## Galen
-YaSew includes a proof-of-concept integration of the [Galen framework](https://galenframework.com).
-It can be enabled by setting `galen.enabled=true` in `yasew.properties`.
+JustTestLah! includes a proof-of-concept integration of the [Galen framework](https://galenframework.com).
+It can be enabled by setting `galen.enabled=true` in `justtestlah.properties`.

 Similar to properties-file holding the locator information, there is an (optional) spec file for each page object (in the same package as the Java class under src/main/resources).

 Checks can be triggered by calling `checkLayout()` on any page object class.
-An HTML report is generated in the directory defined in `galen.report.directory` in `yasew.properties` (the default is `target/galen-reports/`).
+An HTML report is generated in the directory defined in `galen.report.directory` in `justtestlah.properties` (the default is `target/galen-reports/`).

 ```
 @objects